-Hero image for Cybersecurity Budgeting: Risk vs. Cost
+Hero image for Cybersecurity Budgeting: Risk vs Cost

-Cybersecurity Budgeting: Risk vs. Cost
+Cybersecurity Budgeting: Risk vs Cost

 PC Drama

-104 views
+303 views

 How much should we spend on security?

 Every security budget faces the same question from leadership: prove it's worth it.
-This guide gives you the real-world breach data from the IBM Cost of a Data Breach Report 2024 and a concrete ROI framework to make the case — so the next time someone asks "How much should we spend on security?", you answer with numbers, not guesses.
+This guide gives you the real-world breach data from the IBM Cost of a Data Breach Report 2024 and a concrete ROI framework to make the case.
+So the next time someone asks "How much should we spend on security?", you answer with numbers, not guesses.

 The Security Spending Gap: Where Most Budgets Get It Wrong

 Most organizations set their security budget using one of two flawed methods: a flat percentage of IT spend (typically 5-15%) or peer benchmarking ("Company X spends $2M, so we should too").
 Neither accounts for your actual risk exposure.
-The result is a spending gap — either dangerously underfunded or wastefully over-allocated in the wrong areas.
+The result is a spending gap, either dangerously underfunded or wastefully over-allocated in the wrong areas.

 The IBM 2024 data makes this gap visible.
 Consider a mid-market company with 1,000 employees:

-143% ROI on spend
+Risk-basedBreach exposure: $4.87M$1.2MTargets 60% ALE reduction, 143% ROI on spend

 The flat-percentage approach leaves this company $400K short of what the data says they need.
 That gap translates directly into unmitigated risk: slower incident response, unpatched systems, and no budget for the breach that IBM says costs $4.87M on average for their size.